WestDRI/wgpages/content/bash1/bash-06-wildcards-redirection-pipes.md

 ```sh
 analyzed/  glucose.dat  mannose.dat  sucrose.dat  fructose.dat  maltose.dat  raw/
 ```
-What code would you use to move all the `.dat` files into the analyzed sub-directory?
+What code would you use to move all the `.dat` files into the `analyzed` subdirectory?
 {{< /question >}}

 {{< question num=11 >}}